pingcap/docs-tidb-operator/en/get-started.md

 This section describes how to deploy a Kubernetes cluster using minikube.

-[minikube](https://minikube.sigs.k8s.io/docs/start/) can start a local Kubernetes cluster inside a VM on your laptop.
-It works on macOS, Linux, and Windows.
+[minikube](https://minikube.sigs.k8s.io/docs/start/) can start a local Kubernetes cluster inside a VM on your computer.
+It supports macOS, Linux, and Windows.

 > **Note:**
 >